HazyResearch/manifest/README.md

     session_id = "grass_color",
 )
 ```
 will start a Manifest session with the session name `grass_color`.
 This can be helpful for a user to logically keep track of sessions and resume them if desired.
-If no id is provided, we generate a random id for the user.
+If the session id is `_default`, we generate a random id for the user.

 After a few queries, the user can explore their history
 ```python